jnnr/mga/README.rst

 References
 ----------

 ..
+[Brill1982] Brill, E. Downey, Shoou-Yuh Chang, and Lewis D. Hopkins.
+"Modeling to Generate Alternatives: The HSJ Approach and an Illustration Using a Problem in Land Use Planning."
+Management Science 28, no. 3 (1982): 221-35.
+Accessed July 6, 2021. http://www.jstor.org/stable/2630877.
+..
 [Neumann2021] Neumann, Fabian, and Tom Brown.
 “The Near-Optimal Feasible Space of a Renewable Power System Model. ”Electric Power Systems Research 190 (January 2021): 106690. https://doi.org/10.1016/j.epsr.2020.106690.